ruoxining/ruoxining/README.md

 # Hi there

 I read a double-major (English Linguistics & Computer Science) in [Zhejiang University](https://www.zju.edu.cn/english/) and expect to gain my B.A. in 2024.
 June.
 I also work as an intern at [WestlakeNLP](https://westlakenlp.netlify.app/) with Prof. [Yue Zhang](https://frcchang.github.io/) (2021.
 June - now).
-I am currently visiting [StatNLP](https://statnlp-research.github.io/) with Prof. [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei) (2023.June - 2023.
-Oct).

 I am continuously exploring my direction in Natural Language Processing.
 Generally, I wish to apply language technology to boost human productivity, to develop and improve language technologies in boosting productivity, and to solve linguistic theory and philosophy questions with artificial intelligence technology.